 The Yukon Territory’s economy is dominated by the mining of lead, zinc, copper, and gold.
 The largest single employer in the territory is the government.
 There are many job opportunities, particularly in mining, and the job market is relatively secure, due to the fact that the industry is run by the government.

-Thanks to most of Yukon still being unspoiled wilderness, tourism plays an important part of the economy.
+Thanks to most of Yukon still being unspoiled wilderness, tourism plays an important part in the economy.

 75% of the population live in the capital city of Whitehorse and the remaining residents are scattered across the territory.
 English and French speakers make up almost 90% of the population while a full 25% of the population is aboriginal.
 German and Athabaskan languages can be heard in the smaller towns, adding to the vibrant diversity of the province.

 Overwhelmingly, over 10 000 people are known to have no religious affiliation at all, while the Catholic and Protestant faith is most popular in the Yukon.